 - Were acting outside of your scope or employment

-- Are off the clock and/or driving to or from work
+- Are off the clock or driving to or from work

-- You are an Uber or Lyft driver and “on” the clock but not carrying a passenger
+- You are an Uber or Lyft driver but not carrying a passenger

 - Were violating company rules or acting recklessly at the time of the accident

-The above examples refer to accidents that led to other peoples’ injuries and that you were at fault for.
+The above examples refer to accidents that cause injuries to other people.
 But what if you are injured during an accident while at work?

 In Georgia, workers compensation can cover damages like: